Santi Cazorla: Second return to Villarreal

 After his departure from Arsenal, Cazorla spent a brief period training with the youth team at Alavés.
 He then returned to former club Villarreal in order to train with them during the rest of the pre-season period and prove his fitness.
 He played his first game in 636 days when he appeared in a friendly against Hércules.
 He came on as a substitute in the 57th minute to a standing ovation.
 On 9 August 2018, his signing was officially announced by the club.

 Cazorla scored his team's second goal in a 5–1 thrashing of Real Betis on 27 September 2019.
 With this goal, he became the highest-scoring midfielder in Villarreal's history with 46 goals, a record previously held by Juan Román Riquelme.
 He ended the season with 10 assists, the third-most in the league.

 On 19 July 2020, Cazorla made his last appearance for Villarreal, in a 4–0 league win over Eibar.
 Before being substituted in the 82nd minute of the match, he assisted the opening goal, which was scored by André-Frank Zambo Anguissa.
 He ended the season with 11 goals (joint 10th most) and 9 assists (the third-most) in the league.
 Cazorla was given a guard of honour by teammates and opponents as he exited the pitch.
+Across his three spells at the club he made 334 appearances (251 in the league) and scored 57 goals (40 in the league).

 Al Sadd

 On 20 July 2020, Al Sadd confirmed that Cazorla joined the club to play under his former teammate Xavi.
 On 30 August, Cazorla scored on his debut match in a Qatari Stars Cup semi-final win against Al Ahli.
 This followed with a brace four days later on the 2020–21 QSL matchday one fixture against Al-Kharaitiyat.
+He was released on a free transfer after the 2022–23 season, having won 6 trophies and being their player of the season in the 2020–21 QSL season.

+Return to Real Oviedo

+On 16 August 2023, Cazorla returned to his first club, Real Oviedo, on a one-year contract.
+Initially wanting to play for free, he was prevented from doing so by employment rules, therefore it was announced that he would receive the minimum salary, 91,000 euros a season.
+He also stipulated that all proceeds from 10% of all his shirt sales go to the club's academy.
+On 11 June 2025, he netted a goal in a 1–1 draw against Almería, helping his team advance to the promotion play-offs final for a place in La Liga by winning 3–2 on aggregate.
+In the final against Mirandés, he converted a penalty in a 3–1 extra-time victory in the second leg, playing a key role in securing his team's return to the top division after 24 years.

+On 12 July 2025, 40-year-old Cazorla signed a new one-year deal with the Carbayones.